Li-Chongyi/Lighting-the-Darkness-in-the-Deep-Learning-Era-Open/README.md

 |NIMA (Neural Image Assessment)|Non-Reference|PyTorch/TensorFlow|[Code](https://github.com/kentsyx/Neural-IMage-Assessment)/[Code](https://github.com/titu1994/neural-image-assessment)|

 ##  License
-The code is made available for academic research purpose only.
+The code, platform, and dataset are made available for academic research purpose only.
 This project is open sourced under MIT license.

 ### Citation
 If you find the repository helpful in your resarch, please cite the following paper.